ElementsProject/lightning/doc/lightningd-config.5.md

 can be useful for maintenance and forensics, so is usually specified on the command line.
 Overrides all *addr* and *bind-addr* options.

+* **autoconnect-seeker-peers**=*NUMBER* (added in v24.11)

+  Sets the number of peers to gossip with: if we don't have this many connections, we will try to connect to random peers until we do.
+The default is 10.

 * **autolisten**=*BOOL*

   By default, we bind (and maybe announce) on IPv4 and IPv6 interfaces if